Contributing to Plone Trainings Documentation

 Discuss during conferences, trainings, and other Plone events.

-Ask on the Plone Community Forum, Documentation topic.
+Ask on the Plone Community Forum, Training topic.

 Ask in the Plone chat on Discord.